phro/blog/pages/home.md

 words and phrase structures in the constructed human language Toki Pona.
 To improve interactiveness, we added a visualisation of the resulting tree.

-An example of the output is below:
+An example of the output is below (The input translates roughly to "I like you"):

 ```
-$ dcl "mi wile sina" # (Translation: "I love you")
+$ dcl "mi wile e sina"
 Start
 │
 ├─ Subject Phrase